Lyuminarskiy/c/practice/lesson2.md

 ## 5. Making a questionnaire

-> To read data from standard input one should use a `scanf()` function.
+> To read data from a standard input one should use a `scanf()` function.
 Here is an example of reading integer number from a standard input:
 >
 > ```c
 > printf ("Please, enter your age: ");